WebDevStudios/wp-search-with-algolia/js/instantsearch.js/README.md

 We support the **last two versions of major browsers** (Chrome, Edge, Firefox, Safari).

 Please refer to the [browser support](https://www.algolia.com/doc/guides/building-search-ui/installation/js/#browser-support) section in the documentation to use InstantSearch.js on other browsers.

+## Troubleshooting

+Encountering an issue?
+Before reaching out to support, we recommend heading to our [FAQ](https://www.algolia.com/doc/guides/building-search-ui/troubleshooting/faq/js/) where you will find answers for the most common issues and gotchas with the library.

 ## Contributing